awsdocs/aws-app-mesh-user-guide/doc_source/routes.md

 1. Create the virtual router with the following command\.

    ```
-   aws appmesh-preview create-virtual-router --cli-input-json file://create-virtual-router.json
+   aws appmesh-preview create-virtual-router --cli-input-json file://virtual-router.json
    ```

-1. Create a JSON file named `create-route.json` with a route configuration\.
+1. Create a JSON file named `route.json` with a route configuration\.
 In the following configuration, the route has `idle` and `perRequest` timeouts\.
+**Note**
+You can specify a shorter `perRequest` timeout than the default of 15 seconds, if required\.
+If you specify a timeout that is longer than 15 seconds, then make sure that you also define a timeout that is greater than 15 seconds for the [virtual node](virtual_nodes.md#virtual-node-listener-timeout) that uses this route as part of its backend [virtual service](virtual_services.md) and for the route's target virtual node\.

    ```
    {